National Hispanic Heritage Month

 The Scholars and Writers

-Dr. Ellen Ochoa, of Sonoran, Mexican descent, an American engineer, former astronaut extraordinaire, and former director of the Johnson Space Center.
+Dr. Ellen Ochoa, of Sonoran Mexican descent, an American engineer, former astronaut extraordinaire, and former director of the Johnson Space Center.
 In 1993 Ochoa became the first Hispanic woman to go to space when she served on a nine-day mission aboard the Space Shuttle Discovery.
 She received NASA’s highest award, the Distinguished Service Medal and the Presidential Distinguished Rank Award for senior executives in the federal government among many other awards.

 Sor Juana Ines de la Cruz: the first feminist women author of the New World, talented poet and philosopher.
 She studied to become a nun in New Spain – the territory that encompassed present-day Mexico and the American southwest.
 In her lifetime she was well-known for her scholarly pursuits.
 She was a self-taught scholar, religious philosopher, composer, and poet.
 Her poetry and prose, which covered topics like love, religion, feminism, and women’s rights to education, garnered the most attention.
 Juana’s Image also appears on Mexican Currency.